Go to the Study here section

 Go to the Research section

-Research is structured into two large research centres: Intelligent Systems Engineering and Dependable Systems Engineering.
+Research is structured into two large research centres: Intelligent Systems Research Centre and Dependable Systems Research Centre.
 Students are attached to these research groups and work alongside experienced researchers as well as with collaborators from across the industry and other academic institutions.

 We offer five research degree routes: MPhil; MPhil transferring to PhD; PhD direct (only for students who have recently completed a master’s or MPhil degree in an area closely related to the proposed research topic); PhD by published work (only for students who have prior association with Oxford Brookes University); MSc by research.
 These degrees are also available within Engineering, as well as an MSc by research.

 Completing a research degree with us means that you will have regular interaction with internationally recognised industrial researchers.
 You will immerse yourself in a dynamic research environment and find various opportunities to contribute to wider research, teaching and funding proposals.